textarcana/justplayed/README.rst

 You may also want to take a look at the `README for Noah's fork of Brominet <http://github.com/textarcana/brominet>`_.

-Note that this fork, and the `fork of Brominet <http://github.com/textarcana/brominet>`_, implement some new features, such as simulating a swipe to the left.
+Note that this fork, and the `fork of Brominet <http://github.com/textarcana/brominet>`_, implement some new features, such as simulating a swipe to the left.  **The two forks are intended to be used together.**

 Just Played
 ===========